 What time of day is blood pressure highest?

-Usually, the blood pressure is highest at midday.
-The blood pressure rises before a person wakes up and continues until midday.
+The blood pressure rises before a person wakes up and reaches the highest level at midday.
 It typically starts dropping in the evening.

-Five hypertension-related complications include heart attack, stroke, risk of heart disease, narrowed blood vessels, and metabolic syndromes.
-The best is to get an early intervention to avoid severe complications.
+Five hypertension-related complications include heart attack, stroke, heart disease, narrowed blood vessels, and metabolic syndrome.

 Book an Appointment